You’re engaged, that’s awesome! But how do you start to plan a wedding?

 Book your wedding photographer

 There are so many wedding photographers out there, so it can be really hard to pick the perfect one for you.
 We think it’s really important to get to know your photographer, at the very least, meet them, have a chat about you, your wedding day and how they would photograph it.
-It’s even better to get in front of the lens and get used to being photographed, some photographers offer engagement sessions –

 Still not sure?
 We’ve written another blog about the different types of wedding photography, from documentary wedding photography to traditional posed wedding photography to help you choose – 5 Simple Steps to choosing your wedding photographer.